Privacy Information & Legal Disclaimers

 We may disclose your personal information to a third party for a business purpose.
 When we disclose personal information for a business purpose, we enter a contract that describes the purpose and requires the recipient to both keep that personal information confidential and not use it for any purpose except performing the contract.

-- Service providers, such as financial institutions to process your payments, inspection companies to perform inspections of your property and independent adjusters and contractors to assist in processing your claims.
+- Service providers, such as financial institutions to process your payments, agents, brokers, companies involved in insurance and other business transactions, inspection companies to perform inspections of your property and independent adjusters, and contractors and vendors to assist in processing your claims.

 - Data aggregators.